mdminhazulhaque/ssh-tunnel-manager/README.md

 * Install dependencies: `pip3 install PyQt5`
 * Create a config: `cp config.json.example config.json`
 * Run the app: `python3 app.py`
+* You can modify `sshtunnelmgr.desktop` and put in `~/.local/share/application` to create a app menu shortcut

 ## Configuration